ethan-yz-hao/ethan-yz-hao.github.io/_research/2021-03-research-2.md

 location: "Beijing, China"
 ---

- The research intends to explore supply chain mechanisms that effect its resilience.
+ This research intends to explore supply chain mechanisms that effect its resilience.
 We employ an agent-based model of a generic push-type manufacturing supply chain consisting of heterogenous agents characterized by capital endowment.
 The model defines: 1. linear-structured material flows between different tiers of firms; 2. firms' behaviors and objectives based on Cobb-Douglas production function with constant returns to scale; 3. competitive markets between adjacent tiers of firms where upstream and downstream firms actively bid prices.

 ---